pierretallotte/ctf-writeups/htb-lame/README.md

 Thanks to the interactive mode of nmap, I am able to execute any commands as root, so I can get the flag!
 ## Learning from other writeups
 ### Official writeup
-In the official writeup, the Samba service is exploited using a RCE vulnerability (CVE-2007-2447).
+In the official writeup, the Samba service is exploited using an RCE vulnerability (CVE-2007-2447).
 A metasploit exploit (`multi/samba/usermap_script`) exists to exploit this vulnerability in less than 10 seconds.
-Then, you're logged as root and you can get both flags.
+Then, you're logged as root, and you can get both flags.
 The question now is why I missed this.
-I did a search on the samba exploits on metasploit but I was not able to say if the exploit was applicable:
+I did a search on the samba exploits on metasploit, but I was not able to say if the exploit was applicable:
 ```
 [msf](Jobs:0 Agents:0) exploit(multi/samba/usermap_script) >> search exploit samba